openzfs/openzfs-docs/docs/Getting Started/FreeBSD.rst

 OpenZFS is available pre-packaged as:

-- the zfs-2.0-release branch, in the FreeBSD base system from FreeBSD 13.0-CURRENT forward
+- the FreeBSD base system, which includes ZFS from FreeBSD 13.0 onward (currently FreeBSD 14.x and 15.x stable, 16.0-CURRENT)
-- the master branch, in the FreeBSD ports tree as sysutils/openzfs and sysutils/openzfs-kmod from FreeBSD 12.1 forward
+- the FreeBSD ports tree as sysutils/openzfs and sysutils/openzfs-kmod

 The rest of this document describes the use of OpenZFS either from ports/pkg or built manually from sources for development.